cego/frontend-interview-assignment/README.md

 # Tab 1
 **The Product List**

 This should be an overview of all the products in the JSON file.
+Where should be able to view each product in a single product view.

 # Tab 2
 **The Product View**

-This should be an over of a single product from the products in the JSON file.
+This should be the view of a product in the products list.

 * **Andreas Quist** - *Initial work* - [clowNay](https://github.com/clowNay)